Associate Professor, Department of Medicine

 The focus of my research is to improve the treatment and prevention of obesity, especially in primary care settings.
-Over a third of adults in the U.S. have obesity, and people with obesity are at higher risk for diabetes, heart disease, and many cancers.
-Modest weight loss through lifestyle change can significantly improve health, but physicians and other health care practitioners often do not adequately treat patients with obesity.
+More than a third of adults in the United States have obesity, and people with obesity are at higher risk for diabetes, heart disease, and many cancers.
+Modest weight loss through lifestyle change can significantly improve health, but physicians and other health care practitioners often do not provide adequate treatment for the condition.

-We also have another R01 grant with Dr. Joseph Ladapo (MPI) on a study entitled the Financial Incentives for Weight Reduction Study (FIreWoRkS).
-For this project, we are comparing goal-directed financial incentives to outcome directed financial incentives for low income, primary care patients with obesity.
+We also have a multiple primary investigator R01 grant, along with Joseph Ladapo, MD, PhD, on the Financial Incentives for Weight Reduction Study, or FIreWoRkS.
+For this project, we are comparing goal-directed financial incentives with outcome-directed financial incentives in low-income, primary care patients with obesity.

-In my role as Co-Director of the NYU Langone Comprehensive Program on Obesity, our goal is to foster obesity-related collaborative basic science, clinical, and population health research.
-Please click here: Comprehensive Program on Obesity for more information.
+I am also co-director of the NYU Langone Comprehensive Program on Obesity.
+The program’s goal is to foster obesity-related collaborative basic science, clinical, and population health research.
+Through this program, I lead additional obesity-related pilot studies.